What if you could show up for your very first day of hospital orientation as a new grad...

 I know it backwards and forwards.

-My simple offer is this: If you don’t LOVE this Master Class, I’ll give you 100% of your money back with no questions as long as you request it within 30 days.
+My simple offer is this: If you don’t LOVE this Master Class, I’ll give you 100% of your money back with no questions asked as long as it's requested and issued within 14 days.

 You can go through the entire course and if it’s not translating to lower stress at work, a better orientation experience, and an ability to disconnect and enjoy time at home, I will issue a refund.